Investigator Appointed to Lead the UC Berkeley-UCSF Graduate Program in Bioengineering

 “Since the beginning of my career as a faculty member, I’ve been passionate about advancing graduate education, so I’m very pleased to have this opportunity to mentor up-and-coming researchers,” said McDevitt, who is also a professor in the Department of Bioengineering and Therapeutic Sciences at UCSF.
 “I’m grateful for the confidence of the UCSF and Berkeley faculty to elect me to these positions, and I look forward to contributing to the ongoing success of this leading international graduate program.”

-In addition, McDevitt will join John Dueber from UCB to lead the 2017–2018 executive committee, which consists of faculty, staff, and student representatives.
-The committee is responsible for overseeing a group of over 120 active faculty members and 165 students from the graduate program, on both the UCSF and UCB campuses.
+In addition, McDevitt will join John Dueber from Berkeley to lead the 2017–2018 executive committee, which consists of faculty, staff, and student representatives.
+The committee is responsible for overseeing a group of over 120 active faculty members and 165 students from the graduate program, on both the UCSF and Berkeley campuses.

 After serving a 2-year term as co-chair, McDevitt will rotate to the role of committee chair for an additional 2 years.